damiancipolat/Fish-type-JS/README.md

 **Type parameters**:
-You can use this type paramters in each parameter key.
+You can use this type parameters in each parameter key.

 * undefined
 * string